 The Crypto-Officer is responsible for initialization and security-relevant configuration and management activities for the module through the management interfaces.
-Installation and configuration instructions for the module can also be found in the Secure Firewall Setup Guide, Secure Firewall Administration Guide, and this FIPS 140-2 Security Policy.
-The initial Administration account, including username and password for login authentication to the module, is created during the startup configuration using the Quick Start Wizard.
+Configuration instructions for the module can also be found in the Secure Firewall Setup Guide, Secure Firewall Administration Guide, and this FIPS 140-2 Security Policy.
+The initial Administration account, including username and password for authentication to the module, is created during the startup configuration using the Quick Start Wizard.